Attachment Issues and Reactive Attachment Disorder (RAD)

 - Doesn’t coo or make sounds

-- Doesn’t follow you with his or her eyes
+- Doesn’t follow you with their eyes

 - Isn’t interested in playing interactive games or playing with toys

-It’s important to note that the early symptoms of insecure attachment are similar to the early symptoms of other issues such as ADHD and autism.
+It’s important to note that the early symptoms of attachment disorders are similar to the early symptoms of other issues such as ADHD and autism.
 If you spot any of these warning signs, make an appointment with your pediatrician for a professional diagnosis of the problem.

 Comforting a crying baby